Trouble in Mind (song): Lyrics and composition

 "Trouble in Mind" has been called "one of the enduring anthems of the blues as hope for the future even in the darkest of times".
 In many versions, new lyrics are added.
 However, most usually include the well-known verse:

 The song has roots that pre-date blues.
 Two spiritual songs from the 1800s have been identified as antecedents: "I'm a-Trouble in De Mind", published in the Slave Songs of the United States (1867); and "I'm Troubled in Mind", cited in The Story of the [Fisk University] Jubilee Singers and Their Songs (1880).
-Other folk song collections from the early 1900s include similar titles, but the lyrics are not the same as those later used by Jones.
+Other folk song collections from the early 1900s include similar titles, but the lyrics are not the same as those later used by Richard M. Jones.

 Jones' lyrics deal with thoughts of suicide.
 Early recordings include the verses:

 Despite the sense of pain and despair, music writers such as Adam Gussow and Paul Ackerman point to the hope engendered by the refrain "I won't be blue always ...
 For the sun will shine in my back door some day".
 Blues historian William Barlow calls the song "the anthem of the classic blues genre" and writer Steve Sullivan describes it as "one of the most indelible blues compositions of the 1920s.

 Musically, the song is an eight-bar blues, used with variations in other early classic female blues songs, such as "Ain't Nobody's Business" (written by Porter Grainger and Everett Robbins in 1922) and "Nobody Knows You When You're Down and Out" (Jimmy Cox, 1923).
 One music transcription shows an eight-bar chord progression in the key of G major in common or 4/4 time at a slow tempo:

 Another has a simplified version with the lyrics:

 "Trouble in [I] mind.
 I'm [V] blue.
 But I [I] won't be blue al- [IV] ways, 'cause the [I] sun's gonna shine in [V] my backdoor some- [I] day".